earthlab/earthlab.github.io/_posts/courses/earth-analytics/02-time-series-data/clean-code-get-help/2017-01-25-R02-getting-help-r.md

 [rdocumention.org](http://www.rdocumentation.org) website that searches through the help files across all packages available.

-## I am stuck...
-I get an error message that I don't understand
+## I am stuck...I get an error message that I don't understand.

 Start by googling the error message.
 However, this doesn't always work very well because often, package developers rely on the error catching provided by `R`.
 You